-Then she pressed herself against the side of the chamber, and motions for Eldri to do the same.
+Then she pressed herself against the side of the chamber, and she motioned for Eldri to do the same.
 They heard stone crack down the tunnel, and the sound of creatures charging down.
 Another of the rodent-demons burrowed into the dead-end chamber and was pinned to the floor, dissolving under Cruba’s knife, even as she whirled in the confined space to stab the human slave who followed it; the blow severed a chain around the man’s neck as easily as it severed his life, and a golden amulet with the symbol of the gods preceded him to the ground.

-It all happened faster than Eldri could quite process, and barely had the corpse fallen before Cruba had wrenched free her spear and yanked Eldri from his stunned stupor down the passage after her, back the way they had come.
+It all happened faster than Eldri could quite process, and barely had the corpse fallen before Cruba wrenched free her spear and yanked Eldri from his stunned stupor down the passage after her, back the way they had come.
 At the fork, Cruba wiped her blood across the opening again, and then dashed down the left fork, Eldri keeping pace as best he could.
 They tumbled down a short drop onto wet sand, and drew up short.

-Cruba’s face was grim, and the fact that she did not contradict Eldri or call him a coward told him everything he needed to know about their chances.
-Still, she set her stance, and readied her spear.
+Cruba’s face was grim, and the fact that she did not contradict Eldri or call him a coward again told him everything he needed to know about their chances.
+Still, she set her stance and readied her spear.
 “Stay behind me.
 If you see a chance, swim out to sea.
 The ship we were supposed to meet may still be out there.”
 She didn’t need to say how unlikely that was.

 “Nycheril dog,” one of the Chosen called, pointing with his sword.
 “I am Predlu, Chosen of Galtra.
 You will die for your defiance of what is right.”